hmxmilohax/rb3-pc/config/customconfig/readme.md

 These are the settings used for the *recommended* specs.

 These files:
+* Set SPU Block Size to "Mega"
 * Set Anisotropic Filtering to "16x", enable "Write Color Buffers" and "VSync", increase Resolution Scale to 150% (1920x1080), and increase Resolution Scale Threshold to 24x24.
-* Decrease Audio Buffer Duration to "60 ms"
+* Decrease Audio Buffer Duration to "60 ms."
-* Sets Pad Handler Mode to "Multi-threaded"
+* Sets Pad Handler Mode to "Multi-threaded" and disables all extra I/O settings.
-* Set Network Status to "Connected", configure RPCS3 for GoCentral, connect to RPCN, and enable UPNP
+* Set Network Status to "Connected", configure RPCS3 for AshCentral, connect to RPCN, and enable UPNP
 * Enable "Debug Console Mode", Set Exclusive Fullscreen Mode to "Prefer borderless fullscreen", and Driver Wake-Up Delay to "20 µs"
-* Set Venue FPS to "60", disable "Motion Blur", "Camera Shake", and "Depth of Field"
+* Enable "Large Heap", set Venue FPS to "60", disable "Camera Shake", "Depth of Field", and enables "HD Characters."

 ### [[Minimum settings]](https://github.com/carlmylo/rb3-pc/blob/main/config/customconfig/minimum.zip)
 These are the settings used for the *minimum* specs.